Adding new files to an existing catalog

 With this option selected, Daminion only reads the metadata from the files but leaves the actual files in the source folder (recommended if, for example, your files already exist in the desired destination folder).

-Copy files to the folder and add them to the catalog
+D – Copy files to a folder and add to the catalog

 With this option checked, Daminion deletes all files in the source folder after copying.